charlesjlee/charlesjlee-website/content/about.md

 description = ""
 +++

-This place is where I post projects I have worked and will work on, my musings on programming and life, my thoughts and feelings, and other universal truths.
-My schooling and trade are in operations research and application/database development, respectively.
+I'm a backend software developer with >8 years of experience.
+Most recently, I worked on an Ethereum-like blockchain for financial institutions.
+That's not what I post about here though.
+On here, I just do whatever.

-You can reach me at charleslee592<span style="display:none">foo</span>@gmail.com.
-My resume is in the sidebar.
+You can reach me at charleslee592<span style="display:none">foo</span>@gmail.com